 Virus subtypes are defined by differences in the composition of the virus surface-proteins hemagglutinin (H) and neuraminidase (N).
 Currently, 18 hemagglutinin subtypes and 11 neuraminidase subtypes have been described.
 H1N1 or H3N2 are examples of influenza subtype A that circulate in the human population.
 Influenza viruses are constantly evolving as, during their replication, they accumulate genomic mutations (antigenic drift) and, due to their segmented genome, they can undergo re-assortment (exchange of combination of genome segments) between different virus subtypes (i.e. antigenic shift), thus leading to occurrence of new viruses with diversified antigenic composition.
 The variability of influenza viruses is further increased by circulation of influenza strains in several animal species (mainly avian, swine and bat), and adaption of those strains in humans can lead to the emergence of pandemic viruses.

 Influenza infection causes from mild to severe illness and leads to significant mortality worldwide.
 Typical influenza symptoms include high fever, chills, fatigue, sore throat, muscle pains, nasal congestion and coughing.
-In children, especially influenza B, can cause mild to severe gastrointestinal symptoms such as nausea, vomiting, diarrhoea andabdominal pain.
-Most people recover from influenza but some, such as the elderly and young children, are at greater risk of developing complications such as pneumonia, bronchitis, sinus and ear infections, or worsening of other chronic health problems such as asthma or heart failure.
+In children, especially influenza B, can cause mild to severe gastrointestinal symptoms such as nausea, vomiting, diarrhoea and abdominal pain.
+Most people recover from influenza but some, such as the elderly, young children, pregnant women and person with chronic medical conditions are at greater risk of developing severe diseases or complications such as pneumonia, bronchitis, sinus and ear infections, or worsening of other chronic health problems such as asthma or heart failure.

 Vaccination is the most effective way to prevent infection and severe outcome caused by influenza viruses.
 Current vaccines either consist of inactivated viruses grown in chicken eggs, live attenuated viruses or recombinant hemagglutinin.
 As influenza viruses undergo continuous antigenic changes, current vaccines provide only limited protection against new epidemic or pandemic viruses.
 The composition of seasonal influenza vaccines has to be updated each year, and thus need to be administered annually.
 In consequence, continuous monitoring and selection of viruses, as well as production of vaccines, is necessary each year.
 A major limitation is therefore that the relatively long manufacturing and production time results in a vaccine that does not always contain the correct viruses to match the epidemic strains circulating in the community.
 Moreover, these vaccines are less or not at all affordable for low and middle-income populations.